vanetten/igv-rails/README.md

 gem 'igv-rails'
 ```

-## Require Everything

-To require IGV and all dependencies, add the following to your application.js:
+Require IGV (and dependencies) to the application's application.js:

 ```javascript
 //= require jquery